badgirlbongi/bongihub/workflow.md

 Folder (projects) subfolder (TOURza)
 -Done updating info and pictures on the weesterncape.html -encountered a db error for saving the comment when rating the place files (process.php(ine 21) anyprovince.html)

+01/11/2024
+Folder (projects) subfolder (TOURza)
+-replaced "reviews" with provinces on all provinces files